sunfounder/arduino_starter_kit/docs/source/16_thermistor.rst

 1. In the code, Kelvin and Celsius temperatures are calculated.
 If you also want to know the Fahrenheit temperature, what should you do?

 2. Can you think of other situations or places where a temperature monitoring system like the one we built today could be useful?
-How might you modify the design to suit different environments or needs?